synapticloop/caddy_media_gallery/docs/00-readme.md

 # caddy-image-gallery — Documentation

-A Caddy v2 HTTP handler module that replaces Caddy's default `file_server browse` with a self-contained, image-aware gallery: thumbnails, click-to-expand lightbox, sortable + paginated image grid, and a separate "Other files" strip above.
+A Caddy v2 HTTP handler module that replaces Caddy's default `file_server browse` with a self-contained, image and video aware gallery - built for ease of visualisation:

+ - Choose your mode, light, dark, or auto
+ - Status line with an overview of the directory
+ - Sort files by name, type, date modified, or size
+ - Parent directory link
+ - List of sub-directories
+ - List of other - non-media files
+ - Individual tiles for media files
+   - thumbnails for images,
+   - play button placeholders for videos
+ - click-to-expand lightbox, or open the media in a new tab
+ -
+ - and a separate "Other files" strip above,
+ - temaplates so that you can roll your own
+ - light and dark modes (including matching the system defaults)
+ - pagination (configurable number of results per page)
+ - Sortable

 ## Index